Library update information for CCOM Faculty: 2023-24

-The library's hours and holiday closures are always posted on the Library Homepage.
+The library's hours and holiday closures are always posted on the Library Homepage at the "Hours" tab at the top.
 The usual semester hours are: Mon-Thu: 7am-12midnight.
 Fri: 7am-5pm.
 Sat & Sun: 9am-5pm.

-CHECKING-OUT BOOKS In-person: books are available for browsing in-person on the shelves, and checked-out at the Circulation Desk: 1st floor, southside.
-Self-pickup using outside lockers: if going to the Circulation Desk in-person is not convenient for you, books can also be requested online, and picked up from lockers outside the library's south side glass doors, facing the Quad/McCarthy Hall (similar to the Amazon lockers at the TSU).
+CHECKING-OUT BOOKS Retrieving books from the shelves yourself: books are available for browsing in-person on the shelves, and checked-out at the Circulation Desk: 1st floor South.
+Books are located on various floors (for example: 2nd North, 4th South, 5th South; a map of all floors is here).
+Ordering books to be paged for you, and then picked up: the library also provides a paging service, where you can order (request) books on the online catalog, OneSearch, and then pick them up from the "Hold shelf" at the Circulation Desk, 1st floor.
+Details are here.
+Outside locker pickup option: if going to the Circulation Desk in-person is not convenient for you, books can also be requested online, and picked up from lockers outside the library's southside glass doors, facing the Quad/McCarthy Hall (similar to the Amazon lockers at the TSU).
 Here's how it works: (1) Search for the book you want using OneSearch on the library’s homepage; (2) Click the book’s title, then click the “Sign in for more options” link; (3) Follow the instructions to send your book to a locker.
-If you have any problems or questions, contact email@example.com or 657-278-2721.
+If you have any problems or questions, contact firstname.lastname@example.org or 657-278-2721.
 Instant check-out with MeeScan: MeeScan is an app that you can download onto your smart phone from new kiosks in the library.
 The app allows you to scan a book’s barcode to check it out instantly, without having to go to the circulation desk.
 A demo video of using MeeScan is here (from another library, but the procedure is the same).

 To return books—including overdue books—simply bring them to the Circulation Desk, 1st floor southside.
 Or, use any of the library’s 3 outdoor return bins: (a) by the south-side sliding glass doors, facing the Quad/McCarthy Hall; (b) by the west doors, facing the Bookstore; (c) in the big silver bin, in the Lot I faculty parking lot (between EC and ECS) next to the disabled parking stalls (see campus map).

-Interlibrary Loan continues this year, as usual.
+Interlibrary Loan service is the same as usual.
 This includes both e-materials (PDFs of articles) and physical books—whether from other CSU campuses (CSU+) or outside universities.
 Pickup of physical books is still at the Circulation Desk.
 You can always check your Interlibrary Loan order status by clicking "My Library" at the Library Homepage.

-A hot topic is the availability of e-textbooks.
-Some of you, in preparing your Fall curriculum, have already chosen e-textbooks through your publisher.
-Some of you may be choosing free Open Access textbooks (OA textbooks are listed here).
+In preparing your course curricula, some of you may have chosen e-textbooks through your publisher or free Open Access textbooks (OA textbooks are discussed here).
 The library can check and see if your textbook is purchasable and affordable as a multi-user library e-book.
-For example, at this page is a list of several Comm textbooks we have purchased as library e-books for Spring 2022.
+For example, at this page is a list of several CCOM textbooks we purchased as library e-books for Spring 2023.
 However, please understand this is not always possible.
-Many publishers refuse to make e-textbooks available to libraries, and instead only allow individual student purchases to maintain their profits (this industry practice is well-stated by another library, here). http://www.library.fullerton.edu/services/etextbooks.php
+Many publishers refuse to make e-textbooks available to libraries, and instead only allow individual student purchases to maintain their profits (this industry practice is well-stated by another library, here).

 LIBRARY VIDEOS (STREAMING AND DVDs) Streaming: the library has a large collection of streaming videos related to COMM (documentaries, feature films, etc.) These are all cataloged in our OneSearchcatalog.
 For example, if you wanted to view the advertising documentary Killing Us Softly, typing it in OneSearch brings it up with a link to view via streaming.
-Our streaming videos come from several vendors: Kanopy, Avon, Swank, PBS, etc. (See FAQs on Kanopy and Swank, below).
+Our streaming videos come from several streaming video vendors: Kanopy, Alexander Street, Docuseek, Swank, etc. (See FAQs on Kanopy and Swank, below).
 Understandably, our streaming collection won’t include every title you may need.
-So if there are specific titles you need that are not in OneSearch, you can contact the Library's purchasing Librarian Keri Prelitz (email@example.com), and we can try to purchase.
+So if there are specific titles you need that are not in OneSearch, you can contact me or the Library's purchasing Librarian Keri Prelitz (firstname.lastname@example.org), and we can try to purchase.
 However, keep in mind institutional streaming subscriptions are much more expensive than for an individual person (like a $2.99 Amazon rental), so our being able to get your title(s) is not guaranteed.

 LIBRARY INSTRUCTION SESSIONS

 Scheduling an appointment.
-For any of your students who need longer, more detailed assistance, they can schedule a 1-on-1 research appointment (via email, phone, Zoom, or in-person) with either Eric Karkhoff or another available Librarian.
+For any of your students who need longer, more detailed assistance, they can schedule a 1-on-1 research appointment with me (via email, phone, Zoom, or in-person).
 Students can request this using the online Research Consultation form.
-Note: these individual consultations are not a substitute for whole-class library instruction; please do no send your entire classes to use this form for general library instruction.
-Rather, schedule an instruction session for a librarian to come to your class (either Eric Karkhoff or another librarian).
+Note: these individual consultations are not a substitute for class library instruction sessions; please don't send your entire classes to this form to meet with me...hundreds of appointments repeating the same info is not sustainable.
+Rather, schedule an instruction session for me to come to your class.

-DATABASES: UPDATES Recent changes to CCOM-related databases include: Entertainment Industry Magazine Archive: new!
-This archival resource contains primary sources for the film and entertainment industries, from Vaudeville until today.
-Includes visual material: photos, covers, advertisements, etc. Rolling Stone magazine archive.
-This databases provides full coverage of the magazine, from its November 9, 1967 start until today.
+DATABASES The library subscribes to hundreds of databases, many of which are relevant for CCOM.
+They are all listed here.
+And descriptions of which databases are best for which needs are here: COMM, CTVA, HCOM.
+Below are some newer databases the Library subscribed to in recent years: Entertainment Industry Magazine Archive: This archival resource contains primary sources for the film and entertainment industries, from Vaudeville until today.
+Includes visual material: photos, covers, advertisements, etc. Rolling Stone magazine archive: This databases provides full coverage of the magazine, from its November 9, 1967 start until today.
 It includes PDFs of the full pages, with all graphics and photos.
-ProQuest Historical Newspapers: new!
-We have subscribed to new municipal historical newspapers, giving coverage from the 1800s to 1900s, such as the Boston Globe, Philadelphia Tribune, Baltimore Sun, etc. SRDS: cancelled.
-SRDS, the media directory database, was not being used enough to warrant the subscription price, and was cancelled.
-I created a workaround--an alternate guide of online media directories--here.
-Newsbank database: in addition to ProQuest.
-Newsbank is a competing newspaper database vendor to ProQuest.
+ProQuest Historical Newspapers: We have subscribed to new municipal historical newspapers, giving coverage from the 1800s to 1900s, such as the Boston Globe, Philadelphia Tribune, Baltimore Sun, etc. Newsbank: Newsbank is a competing newspaper database vendor to ProQuest.
 We have a subscription to Newsbank's California Custom News database (full text of all California newspapers, showing the actual PDF scans of newspaper pages, not just the text); and Newsbank's Access World (US and World newspapers).
 We're still keeping our ProQuest news databases, since the LA Times is exclusively there.
-OC Register: moved to Newsbank.
-For years the OC Register was in the ProQuest US Newsstand database.
+OC Register (moved to Newsbank): For years the OC Register was in the ProQuest US Newsstand database.
 It has now switched over to the Newsbank's California Custom News database.
-Statisa: subscription better than free web version.
-The Library's subscription to the Statista database is far better than the public Website version (excerpts/teasers only).
-AP-Newsroom.
-Our "AP-Images" (EBSCO) database is upgrading to a new interface, called "AP-Newsroom", directly from the AP website.
+AP-Newsroom: Our "AP-Images" (EBSCO) database is upgrading to a new interface, called "AP-Newsroom", directly from the AP website.
 But we're keeping the AP-Images (EBSCO) version, for a while, during the transition.
-Simmons Insights-MRI.
-The previous "MRI+" database (for consumer demographics) has been completely retooled to a new version called Simmons Insights-MRI.
-The new version is different (and rather complicated) to use, so training videos are here.
+Simmons Insights-MRI: The previous "MRI+" database (for consumer demographics) has been completely retooled to a new version called Simmons Insights-MRI.
+The new version is different (and a bit complicated) to use, so training videos are here.

 E-BOOKS The Library’s OneSearch catalog provides e-books from many vendors: ProQuest, EBSCO, O'Reilly and more.
 One of them—O'Reilly—has confusing instructions on how to access their e-books.
 So, in case you come across an O'Reilly e-book, here’s how you access it: 1.
 In OneSearch, when you click on the title of an O'Reilly e-book, you will get a message from O'Reilly stating you must log-in, and gives you a pulldown menu of “Select your institution.”
 2.On the pulldown menu, CSUF won’t be listed.
 Instead, choose the top choice: “Not listed?
 Click here.”
 3. It will then ask for your email; enter your CSUF email.
 4. O'Reilly will then authenticate you, and from that point forward, you will no longer see these messages…you will go directly into the e-books.
 (These 4 steps are illustrated with screenshots in the PDF at the bottom on this guide).